nxtgencat/Zorvus/README.md

 Visit [Visica](https://visica.vercel.app) to create an account and configure your API keys.

+If you want to test the app and explore its features without setup, try the demo at [visicatest.vercel.app](https://visicatest.vercel.app).

 ## Logging & Screenshots

 - Logs are stored in the `logs/` directory.